Fliplet/fliplet-cli/docs/API/core/app-tasks.md

 2. An app task can be created as **scheduled** (when using the `frequency` parameter) or to be run on demand.
 3. Only **up to 5 app** tasks can be defined for each app.
 4. An app task runs the target app screen in the cloud.
 A result can be given back by the screen both when running on a schedule and when on demand.
+5. An app task is **limited to 10 seconds of execution time**.
+After 10 seconds, the task will be killed an a specific timeout error will be returned.

 ---

 ## Configuring the target screen

 <p class="quote"><strong>[Required]</strong> Before you create an app task, <strong>your target app screen must be configured</strong> to ensure it's ready to process inbound requests made by the app task when running on a schedule or on demand.</p>

+When a screen is executed by an app task, a special function called `onRemoteExecution` is going to be fired by the system.
+You want to put your custom code needing to run on the app task within such function and return the result of your execution.
+If your function throws an error, such error is going to be included in the produced log.

 To start, use the `Fliplet.Page.onRemoteExecution()` function to register your custom JavaScript code to run when the screen is being fired by an app task: